renspringlea/ryba.ren/index.markdown

 * Proudly transgender and autistic
 * Kaurna land (South Australia)
+* I go by my middle name Grace in my everyday life, but I use my first name Ren professionally for historical reasons.
 * "Ryba" is pronounced "REE-ber" and it means "fish" in Slovak
 * Years lived: {{lifePercRound}} %